SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_2177.md

 ### Configuration

-To ensure that the driver works correctly, make sure that the **RMCP version** on the device itself is set to **v2.0**.
+To ensure that the connector works correctly, make sure that the **RMCP version** on the device itself is set to **v2.0**.
 This can only be done via the web interface of the device.

 ## Usage